 - County residents and agencies should work together to reduce water use and develop additional supplies as needed to reduce the impact of future droughts.

 These actions are endorsed by all county water agencies.
-Some agencies will be requesting additional reductions by their users, depending on the condition of their water supplies and the severity of the drought.
-See their websites.
+Some agencies will be requesting reductions by their users, depending on the condition of their water supplies and the severity of the drought.
+To learn about their restrictions, or to report water waste see their websites.